bonny/WordPress-Simple-History/readme.txt

 The plugin works fine on [multisite installations of WordPress](http://codex.wordpress.org/Glossary#Multisite) too.

+#### Comes with WP-CLI commands too

+For those of you who like to work with the command line there are also some WP-CLI commands available.

+- `wp simple-history list` – List the latest logged events.

 #### Example scenarios

 Keep track of what other people are doing: